-Though Eric Carmen’s Raspberries and first solo LP delighted me, I wrote him off a year or two ago on the basis of his enervated more recent albums.
+Although Eric Carmen’s Raspberries and first solo LP delighted me, I wrote him off a year or two ago based on his enervated more recent albums.
 When this latest set arrived, I did halfheartedly track a few tunes out of a sense of duty, but I barely listened and quickly stashed Tonight You’re Mine in a reject pile.

 I’m glad I didn’t leave it there because subsequent spins made it clear that Carmen has bounced back—and then some.
 The predominant Phil Spector-oriented rockers here explode with at least as much energy—and conviction—as the Raspberries ever projected.
 And while a trend toward ballads signaled Carmen’s decline, the soaring, well-sung ones here boast just as much excitement as the rockers.
 If you ever liked this guy, now’s the time to give him another chance.